 There are three methods of treatment used in electrolysis.
-Nashua Electrolysis, LLC is equipped to perform all methods to meet your specific needs.
+Nashua Electrolysis, LLC is equipped to perform all techniques to meet your specific needs.

 This method works with the water and salt in the follicle to produce sodium hydroxide that chemically destroys the hair germinating cells.
-The sodium hydroxide is very mobile within the follicle allowing curved follicles to be treated successfully.
-This method is sometimes referred to as straight galvanic.
+The sodium hydroxide is very mobile within the follicle, allowing curved follicles to get treated successfully.
+This method is also known as straight galvanic.

 Alternating Current/Radio Frequency

 This method destroys the hair germinating cells by coagulating or drying them out.
-May be used with a high intensity/short timing or lower intensity/longer timing.
-This method is sometimes referred to as shortwave, flash or thermolysis.
+The method comes in high intensity with short timing or a lower power and longer timing.
+This process is known as shortwave, flash or thermolysis as well.

-This method combines both the above currents to destroy the hair germinating cells.
-Currents may be utilized simultaneously or sequentially.
+This method combines both the currents mentioned above to destroy the hair germinating cells.
+Currents can occur simultaneously or sequentially.

-The success of electrolysis is accomplished in a series of treatments.
+The success of electrolysis happens after a series of treatments.
 The time required to have permanent results varies from person to person.
-It also depends on such factors as age, medical history, previous temporary hair removal methods, texture of the hair and the adherence to the treatment schedule set by the electrologist.
+It also depends on such factors as age, medical history, previous temporary hair removal methods, the texture of the hair, and the adherence to the treatment schedule set by the electrologist.

 The History of Electrolysis